Fordham Environmental Law Review

 The Fordham Environmental Law Review is a triannual law journal published by students at Fordham University School of Law, addressing topics in environmental law, legislation, and public policy.
 It was established in 1989 as the Fordham Environmental Law Report and changed in 1993 to the Fordham Environmental Law Journal.
 In 2004, the journal obtained its current name.
-The journal sponsors an annual symposium.
-It is the only law journal at Fordham University School of Law that allows first year law students to apply during their fall semester to become staff members.
+The journal publishes three issues annually: one centered around a symposium, along with fall and spring issues.
+It is the 10th-most-cited student-edited environmental journal by other law journals.